cryptomegabyte/ali-kayani-opensource/python/articles/decorators/README.md

 ```

 Run the tests from the `app/` folder `pytest -v -rP` and they should pass.
-I don't think much explanation is needed as to what is happening here, I have a function that simple multiplies two numbers.
+I don't think much explanation is needed as to what is happening here, I have a function that simply multiplies two numbers.

 ## Passing functions as arguments